CSUEB-CS351/Instructions/Installing_Docker_Windows.md

   * From the Windows Search Type "powershell" then right-click on `Windows PowerShell` and then `Run as administrator`.
   * Click `Yes' to allow PowerShell to make changes to your device.
   * In the Administrator: Windows PowerShell window run (copy and past) "wsl --install -d Ubuntu" to install Windows Services for Linux (wsl).
+  * You will be asked to set up a Linux user.
+I recommend the same username you use for Windows.
+  * You will now be able to run Linux commands in the Ubuntu terminal window.
   * Next enable the Virtual Machine Platform.
 In the Administrator: Windows PowerShell run (copy and past) "dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart".
   * Download and install the [WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)